nate-c-foster/scada2-doc/docs/intro/scada2.md

 #### Simulated Project

 The new start-up kit includes a fully simulated example project showing the newer techniques of 2.x.
-This gives developer a example project (although much simpler than a real world project) to help them get started on new projects.
+This gives developers a example project (although much simpler than a real world project) to help them get started on new projects.
 Currently, it's a very simple ground water system but more complicated processes/components can be added over time.

 <img src="../img/simulated-project.png" alt="View Structure" style="margin-bottom:15px;">

-#### Improved Documentation with Videos
+#### Improved Documentation and Videos

 Currently under development.
-All development documentation, videos and resources on a single website like this?
-My vote is yes!
+All documentation, videos and resource links on a single website like this example?

 #### Git Integration?

-This will let all developers see every change made in templates, when it was changed, and who changed it.
+This will let developers see every change made in templates, when it was changed, what exactly was changed, and who changed it.
 Plus, they can easily report bugs, request new features and even contribute through pull requests.
-Needs some more configuring/testing to improve user experience (f***ing resource files!) but very promising.
+Needs some more configuring/testing to improve user experience (f***ing resource files) but very promising!